jeffpar/pcjs.v1/disks/README.md

 * [Challenger 1P](c1p/)
 * [DEC](dec/)

-Additional selected software is available in the PCjs [Application Demos](/apps/).
+Additional software is available in the [Application Archives](/apps/).

 ---